-Turbines with rated output \geq 0.3 MW with post- combustion control and firing \geq 75 percent landfill gas were installed in 2012; there will be no stranded asset costs by 2037.
+Turbines with rated output \ge 0.3 MW with post- combustion control and firing \ge 75 percent landfill gas were installed in 2012; there will be no stranded asset costs by 2037.
 The cost-effectiveness for digester gas boilers assumes a 15-year equipment life; there will be no stranded asset costs by 2037.
-The costeffectiveness for Rule 1179.1 turbines rated output \geq 0.3 MW is approximately \$36,000 per ton of NOx reduced and accounts for stranded asset costs for turbines.
-The cost-effectiveness of L-CMB-08 is approximately \$20,000 per ton of NOx reduced.
+The cost-effectiveness for Rule 1179.1 turbines rated output \ge 0.3 MW is approximately \$36,000 per ton of NOx reduced and accounts for stranded asset costs for turbines.
+The cost-effectiveness of L-CMB-08 is approximately \$2079,000 per ton of NOx reduced.